LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 Earth Genasi
 # Important NPCs
 ## Elaine Gjalla
-Close-Friend and aide to The Mistress of Brokvar.
-Elaine was set to meet Chancellor Sturgis, his daughter and their escort Duska Von Mori in Virmarr but after a series of chance encounters, Elaine  with the amnesiac Mazikeen, the enslaved twins Bismuth & Jasper and the wizard with the broken mind,
+Close-Friend and aide to The Mistress of Brokvar; Elaine was sent to meet Chancellor Sturgis, his daughter and their companion Duska Von Mori in Virmarr to escort them safely to the capital.
+But after a series of chance encounters, Elaine with the amnesiac Mazikeen, the enslaved twins Bismuth & Jasper and the wizard with the broken mind,
 ## Mistress
 ## Ven-Dryk
 ## Father Naestor